reiryuki/AudioFX-LineageOS-Magisk-Module/README.md

 - Magisk Installed

 ## Installation Guide
-- Do not use AOSP soundfx Remover module or anything that disables your stock AOSP soundfx libraries!
+- Do not use AOSP soundfx Remover module without activating the Optionals command or anything that disables your stock AOSP soundfx libraries!
 - Install this module via Magisk app or recovery
 - Reboot